oliwierptak/everon-logger/README.md

 ### Handler / Plugin setup

-Add a plugin's class representing specific handler to the collection in `LoggerPluginConfigurator`, and use the plugin's configurator to set it up.
+To set it up a plugin with given handler, add it to the collection in `LoggerPluginConfigurator`.

 For example: setup logging to a redis server and enable memory usage processor.